akilamadhufin/WebProgramming_Group_Project_Team17/README.md

 ## Database Tables

-- Table 1 (Created By): Table Name
+- Table 1 (Created By): userRegistration
-- Table 2 (Created By): Table Name
+- Table 2 (Created By): booking
-- Table 3 (Created By): Table Name
+- Table 3 (Created By): review
+- Table 4 (Created By): orderDelivery
+- Table 4 (Created By): orderPickup

 > ER Diagram of the database.